Separation of church and state: Azerbaijan

 Islam is the dominant religion in Azerbaijan, with 96% of Azerbaijanis being Muslim, Shia being in the majority.
 However, Azerbaijan is officially a secular state.
 According to the Constitution of Azerbaijan, the state and mosque are separate.
 Article 7 of the Constitution defines the Azerbaijani state as a democratic, legal, secular, unitary republic.
 Therefore, the Constitution provides freedom of religions and beliefs.

 The Azerbaijani State Committee for Work with Religious Organizations controls the relations between the state and religions.

 Ethnic minorities such as Russians, Georgians, Jews, Lezgis, Avars, Udis and Kurds with different religious beliefs to Islam all live in Azerbaijan.
 Several religions are practiced in Azerbaijan.
 There are many Orthodox and Catholic churches in different regions of Azerbaijan.
+At the same time, the Azerbaijani government has been frequently accused of desecrating Armenian Christian heritage and appropriating Armenian churches on its territory.

 Brazil

 Brazil was a colony of the Portuguese Empire from 1500 until the nation's independence from Portugal, in 1822, during which time Roman Catholicism was the official state religion.
 With the rise of the Empire of Brazil, although Catholicism retained its status as the official creed, subsidized by the state, other religions were allowed to flourish, as the 1824 Constitution secured religious freedom.
 The fall of the Empire, in 1889, gave way to a Republican regime, and a Constitution was enacted in 1891, which severed the ties between church and state; Republican ideologues such as Benjamin Constant and Ruy Barbosa were influenced by laïcité in France and the United States.
 The 1891 Constitutional separation of Church and State has been maintained ever since.
 The current Constitution of Brazil, in force since 1988, ensures the right to religious freedom, bans the establishment of state churches and any relationship of "dependence or alliance" of officials with religious leaders, except for "collaboration in the public interest, defined by law".

+In 2007, Brasil para Todos was formed with the aim of removing religious symbols from government buildings with separation of church and state in mind.